Everything VoiceMenu does

 Staff interfaces

-At /staff/cashier: create and work till orders, look up clients, and quote totals before committing.
-Accept inbound orders (e.g. web), take payment, and mark orders complete.
-Per-line serve control: mark items served or serve later so kitchen, bar, and front-of-house stay aligned.
-Live polling keeps the view current.
+The cashier till screen: build and work orders, look up customers, and check totals before you commit.
+Accept online orders, take payment, and mark orders complete.
+Mark individual items served or serve later so the kitchen, bar and front-of-house stay in step.
+The screen updates automatically as orders change.

-A single timeline of meaningful order and service events: new and progressing orders, status moves (including ready for collection or service), channel context (web, QR, waiter, till, voice, etc.) where recorded, plus kitchen, bar, till, driver, and waiter milestones—so you can answer what just happened without opening five screens.
+A single timeline of what matters: new and progressing orders, status changes (including ready for collection or service), where each order came from (web, QR, waiter, till, voice, and so on) where recorded, plus kitchen, bar, till, driver and waiter milestones — so you can see what just happened without opening five screens.

-/staff/activity-logfor fast glance and search during service (branch scope follows your deployment rules). - Waiter: the same style of feed for floor awareness.
+- Waiter: the same kind of feed for floor awareness.

 Restaurant & floor (Professional)